iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 used to *authorize* payments in the form of address signatures.
 It is for that very reason that the predominant part of transaction executed on today's DLTs make use of addresses.

-To build a bridge between the two worlds of *UTXO-* and *account-based* ledgers, we define our own UTXO variant, that still makes addresses a central building block (like in an account model) but without sacrificing the *expressiveness* of a UTXO-based ledger.
-At the same time, we add some additional features.
+To build a bridge between the two worlds of *UTXO-* and *account-based* ledgers, we define our UTXO variant to use addresses as this additional identifier:

+``OutputID = Pair<Address, TransactionID>`

 ### Transactions and Outputs